Updated June 2, 2023

-- Excel Options dialog box will appear.
+- The Excel Options dialog box will appear.
 Select Advanced.

 - On the right-hand side panel, scroll down to the Display section.

-- Unselect Show formula bar checkbox and then Click OK.
+- Unselect the Show formula bar checkbox and then click OK.

 How can the Hidden formulas be found?

-- Go to the Home tab in the Excel ribbon in the Editing section select Find & Select and then click on Formulas option.
+- Go to the Home tab in the Excel ribbon in the Editing section, select Find & Select, and then click the Formulas option.

 - Excel will highlight and select all the cells that have formulas.